VictorEspejo/TimerLogin/README.md

     npm run start

-In case you need to build the application for a server environment:
+In case it is necessary to do a construction to host the application you can use the **rollup** configuration.
+The command to execute would be:

-    npm run buld
+    npm run build

 ## Tests Cases